 - a.
 All meetings shall be held in accordance with City policies and the Brown Act Open Meeting Laws (Government Code, Sections 54950 and following).
-Only items listed on the agenda may be considered by the Historic Preservation Commission. - b.
+Only items listed on the agenda may be considered by the Commission for the Arts. - b.
 General Conduct of Meetings Points of order shall be settled by the Chairperson.
-Points of order shall comply with the Brown Act, Rosenberg's Rules of Order, Revised 2011, Historic Preservation Commission Rules of Procedure and City policies.
+Points of order shall comply with the Brown Act, Rosenberg's Rules of Order, Revised 2011, Commission for the Arts Rules of Procedure, and City policies.
 The Chairperson will consult with staff as necessary.
 Unresolved issues shall be referred to the City Attorney and continued to a future meeting.
 Any member desiring to speak must first be recognized by the Chairperson and shall confine any remarks to the subject under consideration. - c.
-Voting on Items Voting on items shall be in accordance with Rosenberg's Rules of Order, Revised 2011 and Parliamentary Procedures.
-The Historic Preservation Commission shall not take a sealed ballot vote in open session. - d.
+Voting on Items Voting on items shall be in accordance with Rosenberg's

+Rules of Order, Revised 2011 and Parliamentary Procedures.
+The Commission for the Arts shall not take a sealed ballot vote in open session.

+- d.
 Call to Order The Chairperson shall call the meeting to order at the appointed time.
-If both the Chairperson and the Vice Chairperson are absent, then the staff liaison shall call the meeting to order and the Commission Members present shall then select a presiding officer for that meeting. - e.
-Preservation of Order The Chairperson shall preserve strict order and decorum, and shall discourage personal, verbal attacks on Commission Members, staff, and/or citizens, but shall not prohibit criticisms of the policies, procedures, programs, or services of the City, or of the acts or omissions of the Historic Preservation Commission or members of the City staff.
+If both the Chairperson and the Vice Chairperson are absent, then the staff liaison shall call the meeting to order, and the Commission Members present shall then select a presiding officer for that meeting. - e.
+Preservation of Order The Chairperson shall preserve strict order and decorum, and shall discourage personal, verbal attacks on Commission Members, staff, and/or citizens, but shall not prohibit criticisms of the policies, procedures, programs, or services of the City, or of the acts or omissions of the Commission for the Arts or members of the City staff.
 The Chairperson shall confine debate to the item under discussion.
 [36813, 38638, 54954.3, 54957.9]. - f.
-Reordering of Agenda The Chairperson may reorder the items on the agenda for a noticed meeting to accommodate members of the public who wish to speak on an agenda item that would otherwise be considered by the Historic Preservation Commission later in the meeting.
-The g.
-Motion to be Stated - The Chairperson shall state all motions submitted for a vote by the Historic Preservation Commission and announce the result of the vote and identify the no votes and any Commission Members that abstained or recused themselves from the vote.
-No action shall be taken by secret ballot, but electronic tabulation may be used to record and report roll call votes.
-[54953(b)(2) and (c)(2)].
+Reordering of Agenda The Chairperson may reorder the items on the agenda for a noticed meeting to accommodate members of the public who wish to speak on an agenda item that would otherwise be considered by the Commission for the Arts later in the meeting.
+The Chairperson shall announce the reorder prior to calling members of the public to speak during citizens forum. - g.
+Motion to be Stated The Chairperson shall state all motions submitted for a vote by the Commission for the Arts and announce the result of the vote and identify the no votes and any Commission Members that abstained or recused themselves from the vote.
+No action shall be taken by secret ballot, but electronic tabulation may be used to record, and report roll call votes.
+[54953(b)(2) and (c)(2)].Citizens' Forum